Hundreds of shelter dogs, cats flown across the Pacific

 “Lots of kittens,” said Douglas Carroll, spokesman for the Hawaii Emergency Management Agency, which helped coordinate the effort.

-He noted that some owners no longer being able to afford their pets because of economic struggles caused by the pandemic has contributed to crowded Hawaii shelters.
+He noted that some owners are no longer able to afford their pets because of economic struggles caused by the pandemic.
+The situation has contributed to crowded Hawaii shelters.

-Carroll watched Wednesday night as masked workers loaded the carriers of various sizes holding the animals into the plane.
-Veterinarians wearing scrubs accompanied the animals to keep them safe and healthy, he said.
+Carroll watched Wednesday night as masked workers loaded carriers of various sizes holding the animals into the plane in Honolulu.

-“The Paws Across the Pacific flight is urgently needed to make space in Hawaii’s shelters for at-risk pets who otherwise wouldn’t be able to receive necessary care to survive,” said Liz Baker, CEO of Greater Good Charities.
+The flight started on Kauai and made stops at three different islands before departing for a seven-hour flight to Seattle, said Noah Horton, chief marketing officer of Greater Good Charities.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.